Pagan & Magickal Terms and Definitions

 Priest/Priestess: each Wicca is his/her own priest/priestess, needing no "middle-man" and interpreting deity and life on their own; usually seek guidance from a High Priest/Priestess or elder.
 A practicing member of a coven, mystery cult, or other tradition.

-Projective Hand: dominant hand; generally used to send energy from the body.
+Projective Hand: dominant hand; generally used to send energy from the body in magick.

-Quarters: another name for the four cardinal directions.
+Quarters: another name for the four cardinal directions--north, east, south, & west.
+(See also: Watchtowers, the)

 Quarters of the Moon: astronomical measurements of the moon's cycle as it journeys around the Earth; waxing, full, waning, and new.

-Receptive Hand: opposite of the projective hand; generally used to receive energy or sense information in the body.
+Receptive Hand: opposite of the projective hand; generally used to receive energy or sense information in the body in magick.

-Reincarnation: the belief that souls of living things return to the earth plane in another body after death (rebirth); a common belief in Paganism; some believe that there is a break between incarnations.
+Reincarnation: the belief that souls of living things return to the earth plane in another body after death (rebirth); a common belief in Paganism; some believe that there is a break between incarnations where the soul rests in the Summerland or remains on the earthly plane such as in spirit guides and ghosts.

-Ritual: a religious ceremony; often includes magickal workings in Wicca and Witchcraft traditions.
+Ritual: a religious ceremony known for producing a specific stage of consciousness and connecting with nature by using a series of objects, movements, and/or words; often includes magickal workings in Wicca and Witchcraft traditions.

 Ritual Consciousness: specific, alternate state of awareness that aids in the successful practice of magick.
-Tools are often used to help trigger this mindset in magickal practitioners.
+Tools and skills--such as candles and visualization--are often used to help trigger this mindset in magickal practitioners.

 Runes: Nordic or Germanic pictographs or alphabet often used for divination; stick-like figures used in magick and divination; usually inscribed on stones or flat sticks.
 Symbols used in magick.

-Sabbat: a Wiccan holiday; solar festivals that usually honor the God and the changing of the seasons or Wheel of the Year.
-Eight sabbats are celebrated in a year.
+Sabbat: term for Wiccan holidays adopted by other Pagan and Witchcraft paths.
+In Wiccan tradition, Sabbats are solar festivals that usually honor the God and the changing of the seasons or Wheel of the Year.
+Eight sabbats are celebrated in a Wiccan year.

 Sacred Spiral: a Wiccan symbol that represents "coming into being" - death and rebirth and the cycle of life.